 - d.
 The Company depends on one contract manufacturer, Sanmina.
 Reliance on this vendor makes the Company vulnerable to possible capacity constraints and reduced control over component availability, delivery schedules, manufacturing yields and costs. - e.
 The worldwide spread of COVID-19 has resulted in a global economic slowdown and is expected to continue to disrupt general business operations until the disease is contained.
-This has had a negative impact on the Company's sales and results of operations during 2020, and the Company expects that it will continue to negatively affect its sales and results of operations, but the Company is currently unable to predict the scale and duration of that impact.
+This has had a negative impact on the Company's sales and results of operations since the start of the pandemic, and the Company expects that it will continue to negatively affect its sales and results of operations, but the Company is currently unable to predict the scale and duration of that impact.
 As of the date of issuance of these financial statements, the Company is not aware of any specific event or circumstance that would require an update of its accounting estimates or judgments or revision of the carrying value of its assets or liabilities.
 This determination may change as new events occur and additional information is obtained.
 Actual results could differ from our estimates and judgments, and any such differences may be material to our financial statements.

 f.
-For the full year ended December 31, 2020 the Company incurred a consolidated net loss of \$13 million and has an accumulated deficit in the total amount of \$181.4 million.
-The Company's negative operating cash flow for the full year ended December 31, 2020 was \$12.6 million.
-Our cash and cash equivalent on December 31, 2020 totaled \$20.3 million and in subsequent warrants exercise transactions the Company received a total of additional \$13.2 million in the beginning of 2021.
-The Company has sufficient funds to support its operation for more than 12 months following the approval of its consolidated financial statements for the fiscal year ended December 31, 2020.
+For the full year ended December 31, 2021 the Company incurred a consolidated net loss of \$12.7 million and has an accumulated deficit in the total amount of \$194.2 million.
+The Company's negative operating cash flow for the full year ended December 31, 2021 was \$11.5 million.
+Our cash and cash equivalent on December 31, 2021 totaled \$88.3 million.
+The Company has sufficient funds to support its operation for more than 12 months following the approval of its consolidated financial statements for the fiscal year ended December 31, 2021.

-The Company expect to incur future net losses and our transition to profitability is dependent upon, among other things, the successful development and commercialization of the Company's products and product candidates, the achievement of a level of revenues adequate to support the cost structure.
-Until the Company achieve profitability or generate positive cash flows, it will continue to need to raise additional cash.
-The Company intend to fund future operations through cash on hand, additional private and/or public offerings of debt or equity securities, cash exercises of outstanding warrants or a combination of the foregoing.
+The Company expects to incur future net losses and our transition to profitability is dependent upon, among other things, the successful development and commercialization of the Company's products and product candidates, the achievement of a level of revenues adequate to support the cost structure.
+Until the Company achieves profitability or generates positive cash flows, it will continue to need to raise additional cash.
+The Company intends to fund future operations through cash on hand, additional private and/or public offerings of debt or equity securities, cash exercises of outstanding warrants or a combination of the foregoing.
 In addition, the Company may seek additional capital through arrangements with strategic partners or from other sources and will continue to address its cost structure.
 Notwithstanding, there can be no assurance that the Company will be able to raise additional funds or achieve or sustain profitability or positive cash flows from operations.